oracle-livelabs/common/sample-livelabs-templates/create-labs/labs/10-labs-create-sprints-workflow/10-create-sprints-workflow.md

 The scope for LiveLabs Sprint differs from a standard LiveLabs workshop.
 A LiveLabs Sprint provides users with a quick & easy form of help by providing answers to a particular technical question, challenge or issue.

-The following diagram shows the general LiveLabs Sprints Development Workflow process that your need to follow to set up your environment to develop sprints and to submit a new sprint publish request.
+The following diagram (will be added soon) shows the general LiveLabs Sprints Development Workflow process that your need to follow to set up your environment to develop sprints and to submit a new sprint publish request.
 Most of the tasks are performed only once.

 ### Objectives